 What are LED Lights?

 The term LED stands for Light Emitting Diode.
-These are semiconductor devices which produce brilliant light when electricity is passed through them.
+These are semiconductor devices that produce brilliant light when electricity is passed through them.

 How long do LEDs Last?